davidrequena/multifastats/README.md

 >>~$ sudo chmod +xr multifastats.py
 >>~$ sudo mv multifastats.py /usr/local/bin

 Then, you could call the program from any location in your user.
-So, instead of write '>>~$ python multifastats.py' now you'll just need to write '>>~$ multifastats.py'
+So, instead of writting '>>$ python multifastats.py' now you just need to write '>>$ multifastats.py'.

 -------------------------------------------------------------------------